 - 3. Peripheral communities, in particular Allerton, Bierley, Holme Wood Ravenscliffe, Thorpe Edge, Buttershaw, Woodside and inner city areas of Manningham, Little Horton and Laisterdyke will see comprehensive regeneration initiatives (such as Leeds Bradford Corridor and Airedale Corridor) and the fostering of sustainable mixed communities via the creation of new housing and economic growth and community infrastructure. - C. Growth is proposed in the Regional City of Bradford as follows: - 1.
 South East Bradford, will see the creation of 6,000 homes with associated community facilities, in particular open space and recreation facilities together with employment opportunities.
 This will be achieved via development and remodelling within the existing urban area together with an urban extension at Holme Wood and other smaller local green belt changes in sustainable locations, if required.
 Improvements to the highway network infrastructure will provide access to the urban extension at Holme Wood and improve connections to the Motorway network and communities in Kirklees and Leeds to the South East of Bradford.
 Improvements will also be made to the walking and cycling network. - 2.
-North East Bradford, will see the creation of 4,700 new homes with associated community facilities, in particular open space and recreation facilities.
+North East Bradford, will see the creation of 4,400 new homes with associated community facilities, in particular open space and recreation facilities.
 The new homes will be delivered by a mix of sites but will include some local green belt changes in sustainable locations.
-A new employment opportunity comprising a high quality research and development led technology park and commercial enterprise will be located at Apperley Bridge (complemented by a new railway station and improvements to the Harrogate Road / New Line Junction).
+A new high quality employment opportunity including research and development and commercial enterprise will be located at Apperley Bridge (complemented by a new railway station and improvements to the Harrogate Road / New Line Junction).
 Walking and cycling networks will be enhanced including the upgrading of the canal towpath between North Bradford and Leeds. - 3.
 North West Bradford, will see the creation of 4,500 new homes.
 The new homes will be delivered by a mix of sites including redevelopment and intensification within the urban area and a substantial contribution from green belt changes in sustainable locations.
 Provision will be made for associated community facilities including schools, greenspace, open spaces and facilities for younger people, and high quality bus services providing links to Bradford City Centre.
 Improvements will be made to the Outer Ring Road in this quadrant to reduce delays for orbital traffic.
 Bus priority measures will be introduced on some radial routes and conditions for pedestrians and cyclists will be improved. - 4.
-South West Bradford will see the creation of up to 5,500 new homes.
+South West Bradford will see the creation of 5,500 new homes.
 The new homes will be delivered by a mix of sites including redevelopment and intensification within the urban area and a significant contribution from green belt changes in sustainable locations.
 Provision will be made for associated community facilities.
 Improvements will be made to the Outer Ring Road in this quadrant to reduce delays for orbital traffic.
-Bus priority measures will be introduced on some radial routes and conditions for pedestrians and cyclists will be improved.
+Bus priority measures will be introduced on some radial routes and conditions for pedestrians and cyclists will be improved. - 5.
+Shipley will see the creation of 750 new homes by 2030 together with associated community facilities and new employment opportunities.